mattcaron/misc_notes/install.xubuntu.22.04.md

          sudo add-apt-repository ppa:flexiondotorg/mangohud
          sudo apt install mangohud

+  1. Enable variable refresh rate (aka FreeSync / G-Sync) for machines with appropriate hardware and displays.

+     1. Check that the display supports it with `xrandr --props | grep vrr_capable` and make sure that the connected display can do it.

+     1. Create `/etc/X11/xorg.conf.d/r.conf` as follows:

+            Section "Device"
+                Identifier "AMD"
+                Driver "amdgpu"
+                Option "DRI" "3"
+                Option "VariableRefresh" "true"
+            EndSection

+     1. And make sure it can be read via `sudo chmod a+r /etc/X11/xorg.conf.d/r.conf`

+     1. Reboot

+     1. Check that it got enabled with `grep VariableRefresh /var/log/Xorg.0.log`

 ### Random other things that may be needed on a case by case basis

   1. Set up samba: